cycle4passion/svelte-attach-gsap/README.md

 # svelte-attach-gsap

 A Svelte 5 library that seamlessly integrates a subset of common GSAP animations functionality using Svelte's `@attach` directive.
 Create smooth, performant animations with a clean, declarative syntax and advanced timeline ordering capabilities.
-This makes the power of GSAP in Svelte, similar to how Svelte in/out directives work simple transitions, or animation diretive works for simple animations.
+This provides clean implementation of GSAP in Svelte, similar to how Svelte in/out directives work simple transitions, or animation directives works for simple animations.

 ## Features